strickerl/elasticBackbone/README.txt

 # elasticBackbone
-Calculate the elastic backbone for a series of files
+Calculate the elastic backbone for a series of files, representing particle configurations at different time instants

 Purpose
 -------